Aimé

 The Aimé Chrome Extension may collect or process information needed to provide extension features, including:

-- supported EHR domain, hostname, URL pattern or path, page type, page title, structural information, headings, landmarks, form-field labels, selectors, and other limited page-structure metadata used to detect EHR surfaces and support note filling;
+• supported EHR domain, hostname, URL pattern or path, page type, page title, structural information, headings, landmarks, form-field labels, selectors, visible text, page state, and other limited page-structure metadata used to detect supported EHR surfaces and support Aimé workflows;

-- the text you direct the extension to insert into EHR fields;
+• the text you direct the extension to insert into EHR fields or other supported connected systems;

-- microphone, tab-audio, or recording state when you initiate recording or dictation;
+• microphone, tab-audio, or recording state when you initiate recording, dictation, or voice features;

-- local queue data for first-party analytics events.
+• local queue data for first-party analytics events and service reliability.

 The extension may request broad browser permissions so it can work across different EHRs and clinical workflows.
-We design extension features to operate for user-directed Service functions, such as showing the sidebar, detecting supported clinical surfaces, generating notes, capturing context you choose to use with Aimé, and filling notes at your direction.
+We design extension features to operate for user-directed Service functions, such as showing the sidebar, detecting supported clinical surfaces, generating notes, capturing context you choose to use with Aimé, preparing or completing supported EHR actions, and filling or pasting content at your direction.
 We do not use extension permissions for advertising or general browsing-history tracking.

 1.4 Usage, Analytics, Device, and Log Data